devlikeapro/waha-docs/content/en/docs/overview/quick-start/index.md

 #### ARM processors

-If you're using ARM (like Apple M1/M2, etc.) - use following commands to download the image:
+If you're using ARM (like Apple M1/M2, Raspberry Pi etc.) - use following commands to download the image:
 ```bash
 # Download the image
 docker pull devlikeapro/waha:arm